-The most important consideration when looking at paving options for housing is the purpose of the area that you want to pave.
-A busy driveway that may be used frequently by heavier vehicles requires a different material to what would be used for a footpath in a quiet garden.
+The most important consideration when looking at is the purpose of the area that you want to pave.
+A busy driveway that may be used frequently by heavier vehicles requires a different specification of material to what would be used for a footpath in a quiet garden.

 You may find it helpful to be as detailed as possible, right down to details such as the dimensions of the area.
 Whatever the purpose of the area, be accurate when taking measurements.

 - Identify the location and intended purpose (parking, driveway, patio, etc) of the area to be paved

 - Note current (if any) and projected traffic count

 - Consider the nature of the traffic – foot, vehicle (light/heavy), or mixed